cardinalli-uh/cardinalli-uh.github.io/projects/battlesimulator.md

 	} // end of main driver
   ```

   The project was created by combining the use of abstract types, subclasses, methods, user input, and interfaces.
 The choice to complete it with a single method, switchBoard(p1,p2), was a self driven challenge to make the code as modular as possible.
-WOrking in this way helped me learn more about using method calls and parameters to keep code as succinct as possible. <a href="https://github.com/cardinalli-uh/battlesim/tree/dev">See more here!</a>
+Working in this way helped me learn more about using method calls and parameters to keep code as succinct as possible. <a href="https://github.com/cardinalli-uh/battlesim/tree/dev">See more here!</a>

 <a href="https://github.com/cardinalli-uh/battlesim/tree/dev">
 <img class="ui centered rounded huge image" src="/images/ssbattlesimrepo.png">